top of page

 Fig. 1: Mediumband region in the delay spread-symbol period plane [1]

-It in essence is a class of wireless channels or waveforms.
-For those who are not familiar with the concept of wireless channels/waveforms, mediumband could be regarded as a set of constraints defined in terms of two important parameters in wireless communication: delay spread and symbol period as shown in Fig. 1.
+It, in essence, is a class of wireless channels or waveforms.
+For those who are not familiar with the concept of wireless channels/waveforms, mediumband could be regarded as a set of constraints defined in terms of two important parameters in wireless communication: delay spread and symbol period as shown in Fig. 1 [1].

 A mediumband wireless channel means a communication scenario where the delay spread is significantly larger in comparison to the symbol period.
 Consequently, wireless systems operating in this class, or region, experience increased level of inter-symbol-interference (ISI) reducing signal-to-interference-ratio (SIR).
-On the other hand, the desired fading factor in mediumband channels exhibits some thing called deep fading avoidance.
+On the other hand, the desired fading factor in mediumband channels exhibits some thing called deep fading avoidance [2].

-The performance of wireless communication in the mediumband is dictated not just by the average SIR, but also the net effect of SIR and the effect of deep fading avoidance, which can successfully counter the adverse effect of the increased level of ISI.
+The performance of wireless communication in the mediumband is dictated not just by the average SIR, but also the net effect of SIR and the effect of deep fading avoidance, which can successfully counter the adverse effect of the increased level of ISI [2].
 What is this effect of deep fading avoidance?

-The effect of deep fading avoidance in mediumband channels is such that the probability density function (PDF) of the desired fading factor that arises in mediumband wireless systems exhibits a dip (or hole) at zero signifying the fact that the probability of the desired fading factor being in deep fade is low.
+As shown in Fig. 2, the effect of deep fading avoidance in mediumband channels is such that the probability density function (PDF) of the desired fading factor that arises in mediumband wireless systems exhibits a dip (or hole) at zero signifying the fact that the probability of the desired fading factor being in deep fade is low.

 REFERENCES

-1. D. A. Basnayaka, "Communicating in the mediumband: What it is and why it matters," IEEE Communication Magazine, vol. 62, no. 11, Nov.
+2. D. A. Basnayaka, "Communicating in the mediumband: What it is and why it matters," IEEE Communication Magazine, vol. 62, no. 11, Nov.
 2024.
+(Open Access)

 Dushyantha A Basnayaka Visit